 Here came the most interesting part.

 The masseuse actually got up on top of me on her hands and feet.
-She placed her hands on my shoulders and her knees were pretty much on my lower back/buttocks.
-I had to suppress the giggles because I began to have images of the two of us being in come kind of Cirque de Soleil show!
+She placed her hands on my shoulders and her knees were pretty much on my lower back.
+I had to suppress the giggles because I began to have images of the two of us being in some kind of Cirque de Soleil show!
 She used her hands and knees to "stretch" out my back in various ways.
 I imagined she looked like Suzanne Somers on her ab roll exerciser.
+Some of you may not even know who Suzanne Somers is!
 They she moved her knees from a closed to open position starting from the center of my back out to my sides, gliding upwards with every next move from my lower back to my upper back.
 It was that "good" pain again, but I found myself clenching my core every time her knees worked their thigh master move.
 The whole while I was thinking, "Man, this lady is getting a workout!
 This has to be pilates extreme for her!"
 Last but not least, she pressed my calves with her toes and held a plank position on top of me to stretch out my entire body, including my legs this time.
-My masseuse couldn't have weighed more than 115 pounds, but my friend had a male masseuse.
-I forgot to ask her how that felt with him on her back.
 All in all, this was probably 20 minutes worth of time laying face forward.
 Then with a good Tap Tap Tap up and down the whole body, we were done!
 They give you a small cup of water and let you relax for a bit before exiting!
 I felt invigorated and refreshed!
-For $25 plus tip, I think this is a good value!
-I've only tried this location here in Chula Vista.
-I have yet to go to the Convoy district, where these places seem to be abundant.
 I hope I've given you an idea of what a "foot massage" entails!
-If you have any recommendations of where to go in San Diego and on your own foot massage experience please leave a comment below!
+Go try one soon!